 Parties at home

-If you don’t feel comfortable, suggest alternatives.
+If you do not feel comfortable, suggest alternatives.

 - a trip to the cinema

 - an activity at home

 One of the friends may have a reputation for drinking, drugs or making trouble.
 If so, do not be afraid to say 'no' to them.

 Check for guests bringing alcohol